A complete guide to OCR A-Level Physics

 12 Practical Activity Groups

 OCR specifies 12 PAGs across the two-year course.
-Practical questions appear across all three papers and account for around 15% of the marks.
+Practical questions appear across all three papers – at least 15% of marks test practical skills (DfE subject content rule for A-Level sciences).

 40% maths content

-Ofqual mandates that at least 40% of A-Level physics marks test mathematical skills – the highest of any A-Level science.
-A grade 7 in GCSE maths or A-Level maths alongside is strongly recommended.
+Ofqual subject content requires at least 40% of A-Level physics marks to test mathematical skills – the highest of any A-Level science.
+A strong GCSE maths grade or A-Level maths alongside makes A-Level physics much easier.

 How OCR A-Level Physics is assessed